nickknw/craigslist_highlighter/README.md

 the terms you are looking for at the top of the page, the script integrates its options panel into the search ui for craigslist.

-See the screenshots above for an example of what this looks like.
+See the screenshots on the [project home page](http://nickknowlson.com/projects/craigslist-highlighter/) for an example of what this looks like.

 Install
 ---